Garbage Collection or Serialization? Between a Rock and a Hard Place!: Design

-At first, we initialize all H2 cards as clean.
-When an application thread updates an H2 object, \tc marks the corresponding card as \emph{dirty}.
-To examine if the object belongs to H1 or H2, we use an additional range check in the post-write barrier used by the JVM after each object update.
-This range check selects the appropriate (H1 or H2) card table, which we then mark with the existing post-write barrier code.
-Updates may originate from either interpreted or just-in-time compiled methods with the C1 or C2 JVM compilers.
-For this reason, we extend the post-write barriers in each compilation level to support the marking of H2 cards.
-We evaluate the overhead of our modifications to post-write barriers using the DaCapo benchmark suite~\cite{blackburn:dacapo} and find it to be small, within 3\% on average across all benchmarks.
+Fencing \gc scans in H2 further requires tracking backward references from H2 to H1, as the garbage collector must not reclaim H1 objects referenced by live H2 objects.
+The key difficulty is that H2 objects can reference objects in both H1 generations and need to be tracked differently.
+Young objects in H1 change location during minor \gc while old objects move only during major \gc.

+Scanning H2 to identify backward references may incur significant overhead, depending on the size of H2 and its backing device.
+Instead, we use an extended card table for H2, optimized for use with storage devices.
+The H2 card table is a byte array (in DRAM) with one byte per fixed-size H2 segment (similar to vanilla JVM).
+Although using a \emph{remembered set} provides more precise information about backward references, it increases memory consumption for regions with many references, especially as H2 size grow with storage device capacity.
+It also requires a more elaborate and expensive post-write barrier~\cite{detlefs:remset}.

+\paragraph{Setting H2 card states:} We expect H2 to be much larger than H1.
+Thus, we increase the size of H2 card segments to reduce the number of cards and the card scanning overhead during collections.
+However, larger card segments require scanning more objects, in case they are dirty, introducing device I/O. To reduce the number of objects scanned during minor \gc, we avoid scanning H2 objects that only reference objects in the old generation of H1.
+In minor \gc, the collector does not move or reclaim objects in the old generation.
+Thus, we design an H2 card table where each card entry is in one of four states: (1) \emph{clean}, when there are no backward references, (2) \emph{dirty}, indicating object update by mutator threads, (3) \emph{youngGen}, indicating references only to the young generation, or (4) \emph{oldGen}, indicating references only to the old generation.

+When an application thread updates an H2 object, \name{} marks the corresponding H2 card as \emph{dirty} in the post-write barrier.
+During \gc, we change the card value from \emph{dirty} to \emph{OldGen} if objects in the dirty card segment only reference objects in the old generation.
+Otherwise, we change the card value to \emph{YoungGen}.
+We set the card value as \emph{clean} only if there are no backward references in the card segment.
+In minor \gc, we only scan the objects in the card segments whose cards are marked as \emph{dirty} or \emph{youngGen}.
+In major \gc we also scan \emph{oldGen} objects.
+We adjust all backward references in both minor and major \gc to refer to the new H1 object locations.

-An additional issue with the card table is parallel accesses from multiple threads.
-Minor \gc is multithreaded, and all \gc threads need to access the H2 card table during minor \gc.
-To avoid contention between \gc threads, similar to H1, we divide H2 into slices (Figure~\ref{fig:tc_card_table}).
-Each slice contains a fixed number of fixed-size stripes (each stripe is by default 64K, so it consists of 128 card segments) equal to the number of minor \gc threads.
-Within each slice, each \gc thread processes the stripe with the same id.
-Therefore, each \gc{} thread operates on the same stripe id in all slices of H2.
+\paragraph{Scanning H2 card table:} \gc is multithreaded, and therefore, the H2 card table must support concurrent access from multiple threads without synchronization.
+We divide H2 into slices to avoid contention between \gc threads.
+Each slice contains a number of fixed-size stripes equal to the number of \gc threads.
+Each \gc thread processes the stripe with the same Id within each slice.
+Therefore, each \gc thread operates on the same stripe Id in all H2 slices.